 There’s no doubt about it, mangoes are a delicious fruit that have many amazing health benefits for you.
 However now that you are expecting you may be asking yourself whether this tasty fruit is safe to eat during pregnancy.

 Many people advise to stay away from mangoes when pregnant, along with loads of other advice that you may be bombarded with as soon as people know that you are pregnant.

 While pregnant you want to grow a healthy and strong baby, while still enjoying the foods that you love such as aam papad.
 So let’s take a look at mangoes in relation to being pregnant.

 The Nutritional Value Of Mangoes

 Mangoes are low in calories, low in sodium and contain great nutrients that have many health benefits both for everyone, including pregnant women.
-The table below shows the ntutrional value of 100g of mango along with the % of recommended daily intake.[table id=36 /]

 The Benefits Of Eating Mango During Pregnancy